leviarista/activity_watch_electron_app/README.md

 # ActivityWatch Electron App

-An Electron App for ActivityWatch
+An Electron App for ActivityWatch that loads your local url (http://localhost:5600/#/) to visualize your dashboard.

 # Get started